 Kombucha’s inherent vinegary tang is a superb base for a salad dressing.
 It’s also quite sweet, which helps almost any condiment come alive (no pun intended).
 I’ve smoothed everything out with olive oil, savoury dijon mustard and a splash of sherry vinegar.
 A kombucha vinaigrette is just that simple, especially so if the kombucha is prepared for you.
 Play around with kombucha flavours, such as green tea, ginger and lemon, to create a brand new dressing for your favourite kale salad.
 Easy, fast and just in time for the warm weather.
 Enjoy this fresh, inviting way to introduce kombucha to your diet.

-Kale salad is dressed with probiotic-rich, zippy kombucha vinaigrette, a popular fermented tonic that can be found at most major grocery stores (even Costco now carries it).
+Kale salad with cranberries, made new.
+Kale salad is dressed with probiotic-rich, zippy cranberry kombucha vinaigrette, a popular fermented tonic that can be found at most major grocery stores (even Costco now carries it).
 The salad keeps well, even dressed for most of the week.
-Enjoy it throughout the year, supplementing the salad’s produce add-in with what’s in-season.
+Enjoy it throughout the year, supplementing the salad’s produce add-in with what’s in-season (apple and cheddar kale salad, pear and blue cheese kale salad, dried cranberry and pecan kale salad, etc.).
 There’s plenty of character in this charmer as a side dish, but you can make it a meal by adding a cupful of cooked quinoa and chickpeas, or top it off with a cooked protein of your choice.